TylerC-Anderson/TylerC-Anderson/README.md

 - What I've actually done:
 Personal projects:
 ✔️ Built, troubleshot, maintained my own custom desktop PC.
 I have upgraded the case, storage, memory, cooling, mobo, CPU, and expansion cards multiple times.
-✔️ Upgraded and reinstalled OSs
+✔️ Upgraded, repaired, and reinstalled OSs
 ✔️ Set up VMs of two Linux machines, Ubuntu and Kali ✔️ Set up a packet sniffer
 ✔️ Coded a web crawler in python

 For Others:
-✔️ Worked in professional settings with both Mac and PC (Personal computer and current job is Windows on Baremetal) ✔️ Troubleshot issues for coworkers, friends, and family ✔️ Set up Google inboxing rules and advised on backup solutions in my consulting role.
+✔️ Worked in professional settings with both Mac and PC (Personal computer and current FT position is Windows) ✔️ Troubleshot issues for self, coworkers, friends, and family ✔️ Set up Google inboxing rules and advised on backup solutions in my consulting role.
+Also investigating tool creation for functions my client's needs.

 #################